Mesteriis/ponee/README.md

 ## Motivation

-Loosely inspired by the beloved django-cookiecutter, ponnee is a lightweight Django template without too many assumptions.
+Loosely inspired by the beloved django-cookiecutter, ponee is a lightweight Django template without too many assumptions.

 ## What's included